MicrosoftDocs/microsoft-365-community/Community/list-column-or-site-column-which-one-to-choose.md

 ---
-title: List columns or Site columns: Which one to choose? ms.date: 3/3/2020
+title: List columns or Site columns - Which one to choose? ms.date: 3/3/2020
 author: veronicageek
 ms.reviewer:  Joanne Hendrickson